stride3d/stride-docs/en/contributors/core-team.md

 # Core Team

-The core team consists of a small group of volunteer developers, each with expertise in different areas of development.
-There are no full-time developers dedicated solely to Stride's advancement; instead, the engine progresses through the voluntary contributions of both the core team and the broader community.
-These individuals dedicate their spare time to enhance and expand the engine, motivated by personal interest, passion for the project, or their areas of expertise.
+The core team is a small group of volunteer developers, each with expertise in different areas of development.
+There are no full-time developers solely dedicated to Stride's advancement; instead, the engine progresses through voluntary contributions from both the core team and the wider community.
+These individuals dedicate their spare time to enhancing and expanding the engine, driven by personal interest, passion for the project, and their specialized knowledge.

-The core team is created by members with very frequent contributions to the project, be it code, documentation, or community management.
+The core team is composed of members who make frequent contributions to the project, whether in code, documentation, or community management.

 <table class="table table-striped table-sm">
   <thead>